stacksgov/sips/sips/sip-030/sip-030-wallet-interface.md

 For historical reasons, a Stacks.js internal representation, based on the Stacks core code, has been used in serialized payloads to wallets.
 These representations are not human-readable and thus make debugging difficult.
 A better solution would be to rely on string literal enumeration, rather than magic values, which need additional lookups.
-Relying on soley a hex-encoded also poses difficulties when building Stacks enabled web applications.
+Relying on solely on hex-encoding also poses difficulties when building Stacks enabled web applications.

 #### Clarity values